 Additional efforts include incorporating invasive plant information into park operations such as planning and design, construction, interpretation, maintenance, American Indian consultation, staff training and resource management.
 Annual work plans are posted on the park's website, as well as in newspapers, journals, conferences, brochures, visitor center exhibits, and other announcements.
 This strategy allows invasive plant research and other information to be summarized and distributed to park staff, partners, and visitors.
 For example, information about the gravel pit inspection program [1.9 MB PDF], velvetgrass [1.1 MB PDF] and blackberry treatment [1.6 MB PDF] can be expressed through informative posters.

 Park visitors can learn about invasive plant prevention and control through diverse opportunities.
 Interpretive programs and open houses educate the public about the threats posed by invasive plant species and actions taken to protect park resources from their introduction and spread.
 Partnerships with other park entities such as Delaware North Company, Yosemite Conservancy and Naturebridge are especially important for prevention and early detection of non-native invasive species.
-Several nationwide programs offer resources that aid efforts to combat invasive species: Inventory and Monitoring, Cooperative Weed Management Areas, and Aliens in your Neighborhood, a program that intertwines invasive plants with a middle school curriculum.
+Several nationwide programs offer resources that aid efforts to combat invasive species: Inventory and Monitoring and Cooperative Weed Management Areas.
 In addition, 16 Exotic Plant Management Teams have been established across the country to work with 225 parks.
 These regionally specialized teams assist parks with ongoing efforts to remove invasive plants and provide management guidance for invasive plant control in individual parks.
 Other ideas include creating incentive programs to encourage invasive plant awareness, placing invasive plant awareness messages at trailheads and information kiosks, and including weed prevention guidelines on wilderness permits and construction and commercial use authorizations.